-Next Election Date November 2, 2021 City/School General Election
+Next Election Date August 2, 2022 Primary Election

 The county clerk, an elected position, plays a unique role in county government.
 The Kansas Constitution and Kansas Statutes place a great amount of legal responsibility on the position.